-When the Immigration Office decides to prolong the detention for another month after the applicant has spent already 4 months in detention, an automatic review by the Council Chamber of the Criminal Court takes place.
+It is only when the Immigration Office decides to prolong the detention for another month after the applicant has spent already 4 months in detention, that an automatic review by the Council Chamber of the Criminal Court takes place.

 The scope of judicial review of detention remains very restrictive.
 Only the legality of the detention can be examined, not its appropriateness nor its proportionality.
-This means that only the accuracy of the factual motives of the detention order can be scrutinised i.e. whether the reasons for detention are based on manifest misinterpretations or factual errors or not.
+This means that only the accuracy of the factual motives of the detention order can be scrutinised i.e., whether the reasons for detention are based on manifest misinterpretations or factual errors or not.
+Through such a restriction, the Aliens Act prevents an effective judicial control of the conditions of necessity and proportionality it imposes itself.
 The logic behind this is that the competence to decide on the removal of the foreigner, and as such on the appropriate measures to execute such a decision, lays with the Immigration Office and the CALL, not with the criminal courts.
 However, an appeal against a “refoulement decision” issued when applying for asylum at the border by the CALL will only be done once the execution becomes imminent, which is only the case once the asylum application has been refused (see Border Procedure).

 The scope of the judicial review on the legality of detention measures is almost arbitrary and the Court of Cassation is ambiguous about the interpretation of such legality in its own jurisprudence, by including assessments of conformity of detention with the Return Directive or the ECHR, following the ECtHR’s ruling in Saadi v.
 United Kingdom.
 The Council or Indictment Chambers have even sometimes considered the principle of proportionality as part of the legality of a decision, but in most cases, they limit their review to the legal basis for the decision, without ever considering any of the provisions of the Reception Conditions Directive.
 The fact that the person detained is an asylum seeker or a particularly vulnerable person is generally not taken into consideration as an argument to limit the use of detention.
 The law that entered into force on 22 March 2018 states that an asylum seeker can be detained if no other less coercive alternative measures can be applied and if it is deemed necessary based on an individual assessment.
-These less coercive measures have not yet been listed by way of Royal Decree.
+The same position has already been adopted by the Court of Justice of the European Union in its earlies case law, as a result of which an overly strict interpretation of the Belgian legal framework constitutes a violation of EU law.
+Previous case law of the Court of Justice of the European Union adopted the same These less coercive measures have not yet been listed by way of Royal Decree.
 This recent reform remains to be evaluated in practice.

 The procedure before the courts is determined in the Law on the Provisional Custody that applies in criminal law proceedings.
 In practice, the time limits set in the law are respected, unless an appeal at the Court of Cassation is introduced against a judgment ordering release by the Court of Appeal.
 Since this cassation appeal suspends the detention period and it is not commonly treated within a reasonable time, the detention period can exceed the legal maximum and result in the asylum seeker remaining in detention for prolonged periods.
 This practice has repeatedly been marked as a violation of Article 5(4) ECHR by the ECtHR.